turtlebot/turtlebot4-user-manual/setup/basic.md

 Find the latest TurtleBot 4 Raspberry Pi images at <http://download.ros.org/downloads/turtlebot4/>.

-- Download the latest image and extract it.
+- Download the latest image for the given ROS distribution and robot model.
+- Extract the zip file to get the `.img` file
 - Power off your robot and then remove the microSD card from the Raspberry Pi.
 - Insert the microSD card into your PC.
 You may need an adapter.
 - Install the imaging tool `dcfldd`